LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

 use a fixed thread-block size of 256 with dimensions (32, 8, 1).
-To ensure that we are mapping the kernel iterations properly in chunks of 256 threads to each thread-block, we use RAJA loop tiling statements in which we specify the tile size for each dimension/loop index, such as ``RAJA::statement::Tile<1, RAJA::tile_fixed<j_block_sz>`` for the 'j' loop.
+To ensure that we are mapping the kernel iterations properly in chunks of 256 threads to each thread-block, we use RAJA loop tiling statements in which we specify the tile size for each dimension/loop index.
+For example, the statement ``RAJA::statement::Tile<1, RAJA::tile_fixed<j_block_sz>`` is used on the 'j' loop.
 Note that we do not tile the 'k' loop, since the block size is one in that dimension.
 The other main difference with the previous block-stride loop version is that we map iterations within each tile directly to threads in a block; for example, using a ``RAJA::cuda_block_y_direct`` policy type for the 'j' loop.
-RAJA *direct* policy types eliminate the block-stride looping, which is not necessary here since we prescribed a block-size of 256 which fits within the thread-block size limitation of the CUDA device programming model.
+RAJA *direct* policy types eliminate the block-stride looping, which is not necessary here since we prescribe a block-size of 256 which fits within the thread-block size limitation of the CUDA device programming model.